 Below are some questions or comments I get asked or told frequently.
-Some comments are from people that feel compelled to voice their thoughts or concerns.
+Some comments are from people that have felt compelled to voice their thoughts or concerns.
 Please note that the answers posted here based on my own experiences and my own research.

 2. We have never seen a labradoodle, can we come to see the puppies and your dogs?

 I take great pride in ensuring that my puppies and moms are in a safe and healthy environment.
 They are very vulnerable to outside viruses and bacteria that can make them and their mothers very ill.
 These parasites and viruses can be fatal.
 Allowing curious and random people into my home that may have been to other breeders homes or animal shelters is not the best for my dogs and puppies.
 Because these puppies have been reserved by other families in advance, I cannot take that risk.
 Therefore, I do not allow visitors before 6 weeks of age.
-At that time, the only people that come are the families that have reserved a puppy.
-Every so often, if we do not have enough reservations, then I will allow people to visit, but again, only at or after 6 weeks of age.
-This is when the puppies are weaned from their mother and are developing their own immunity.
+At that time, the only people that come are the families that have reserved a puppy and always by appointment only.
+Every so often, if we do not have enough reservations, then I will allow people to visit, but again, only at or after 6 weeks of age and by appointment.

 All of my breeding dogs are in guardian families, so they do not live here.
 If you are interested in "just looking", I would highly recommend going to a dog park and spending quality time with other dog owners.
 You will most likely run into a doodle.
 I also have a YouTube channel that you can go to and view many of my videos: